PSO Autopilot Manual

 On Progress Updated

-Fires continuously during the warmup phase.
+Fires continuously during startup preparation.

 Overall Progress (Float): A normalized 0.0 to 1.0 value representing the total completion percentage.
 Bind this directly to a UMG ProgressBar.

-On Warmup Complete
+On Startup Preparation Complete

 Custom UMG Widgets